 Mental health.
 As a practitioner for many years, dating back to his volunteering throughout the 1970s and 1980s and through lived experience Steve has developed a considerable level of knowledge, skills and attitude when it comes to mental health care and training.
 Steve’s later years with the NHS included working with people referred directly from consultant psychiatrists due to their level of need.
 Steve’s years of work in the community, use of a multi-faceted approach and core humanity led to successful outcomes for people who had previously been viewed as ‘challenging, resistant and hopeless.’
 Steve’s mental health education work has ranged from psychiatry to nursing, social work and people with lived experience to carers and community groups.

 Reflective Practice and supervision.
-From VOICES of Stoke and Expert Citizens to international conferences with groups of service users Steve has facilitated and spoken about supervision and reflective practice for over a decade.
+From third sector and community teams to international conferences with groups of service users Steve has facilitated and spoken about supervision and reflective practice for over a decade.
 Based, as noted above, in the principles of SFP, mindfulness and competence based philosophies Steve has developed a training and practice portfolio which has helped numerous groups and teams to thrive.
 From consideration of what works well in practice to the impact of traumatic life events on the person in practice Steve has been privileged to ‘walk alongside’ many practitioners in their reflection, development and success.
 All Steve’s reflective practice work is based on models and principles used by individuals, teams and multi-national companies across the world.

 Communities of Practice Development and Facilitation.
 Based on Steve’s experience of working with VOICES of Stoke and HomelessLink in their development of Communities of Practice.
 The course will help people to identify opportunities for CoP development and how to facilitate them to best effect.
 Developing the mindset of shared expertise and inherent competence will be core components of the course.
 Other elements will include the ‘next steps’ approach to enabling systems change.